Share this article

 Cuts and sores

-Grapefruit seed extract can also be used to speed up the healing process of minor cuts and sores.
+Grapefruit seed extract can also be used to help speed up the healing process of minor cuts and sores.
 Mix one to five drops of GSE with 2.5 ml of water, and apply the solution to the wound three to four times a day.

 Itchy paws